-In the 1930s Toufiq Wardy moved to the city of Aleppo in Syria to become a partner in a distillery.
+In the 1930s, Toufiq Wardy moved to the city of Aleppo in Syria to become a partner in a distillery.
 Habib Cortas followed, taking his wife and two young children for what was supposed to be a stay of a few months that ended up being a lifetime.

-Our father George Wardy immigrated to Australia in 1945, where he and his brothers opened a restaurant in Toowoomba, Queensland, then a cake shop in Sydney.
+Our father George Wardy emigrated to Australia in 1945, where he and his brothers opened a restaurant in Toowoomba, Queensland, then a cake shop in Sydney.
 Our mother Marleine Cortas was born in Aleppo.